 LOFTING REQUIRED – No

-PLANS SHEETS: On six sheets: sail plan, lines & construction plan, building jig, full size patterns, plank layout.
+PLANS SHEETS: On seven sheets: sail plan, lines & construction plan, building jig, full size patterns, plank layout.